celo-org/docs/blog/03-22-23-Creating-Stablecoin/Creating-Stablecoin-Contracts-on-Celo.md

 Meta description:

 The Celo stablecoin system is based on a basket of cryptocurrencies that are designed to maintain a stable value over time, making it an attractive option for those looking for a reliable store of value.
-Additionally, the Celo stablecoin system is designed to be accessible to everyone, regardless of their financial background, which makes it an ideal system for reaching underserved communities.
-By exploring the Celo stablecoin system and how it works, developers can gain a better understanding of how to build stablecoin systems on other blockchain platforms, and how to create financial applications that are accessible and inclusive to all.

 # Introduction